ClemenceS/autoregressive_ner/README.md

 # Autoregressive NER

-This repo is a fork of the autorgressive_ner repo by Marco Naguib.
+This repo is a fork of the autoregressive_ner repo by Marco Naguib.

 This repository is designed to run experiments based on decoder-based approaches.
 It allows you to design, test, and optimize prompts, and to evaluate decoder-based methods on your domain.